rGradeStd/AI-Learning-Goals/AI-Learning-Goals.md

-need to add in cs 898 and 698
+need to add in cs 898 and 698 audit courses at waterloo

 Papers i will read, implement and summarize, possibly post on here in tex or medium posts.